 | GTranslate | 9 | 4.7% |

-Gravity Forms is the clear leader for law firm contact forms, appearing on nearly 4 in 10 WordPress sites.
-Contact Form 7, its free competitor, runs on another 20.4%.
-Combined, form plugins account for a large portion of the detected plugin ecosystem.
-Gravity Forms loads its own CSS and JavaScript on every page, whether or not a form is present on that specific page.
+Gravity Forms is the clear leader for law firm contact forms, present on nearly four in ten WordPress sites.
+Contact Form 7, its free competitor, runs on another 20.4 percent.
+Together, form plugins account for a large portion of the detected ecosystem, and Gravity Forms loads its own CSS and JavaScript on every page, whether or not a form appears on that page.

-WP Rocket (21.5%) is the most popular caching and optimization plugin.
-Notably, WP Rocket itself adds a small JavaScript file to handle lazy loading and other front-end optimizations.
-The irony of a performance plugin adding to asset count is not lost.
-Slider Revolution, at 5.2%, is a heavy plugin originally designed for image sliders and now used for animated hero sections.
-It loads substantial CSS and JS, often for a single visual element above the fold.
+WP Rocket (21.5 percent) is the most popular caching and optimization plugin.
+It is worth noting that WP Rocket itself adds a small JavaScript file to handle lazy loading and other front-end optimizations: a performance plugin that adds to the asset count.
+Slider Revolution, at 5.2 percent, is a heavy plugin originally built for image sliders and now used for animated hero sections; it loads substantial CSS and JS, often for a single visual element above the fold.